jacobfishel/raspberrypi-server/README.md

 ACTIVE TODO:
-    - parse_wider.py: write the function to make sure we have the right number of images and bboxes for each
+    - parse_wider.py: maybe just clean up the code a little bit
+    - Build the training pipeline:
+        - write a dataset class
+        - load annotations
+        - apply transformations
+        - write model
+        - train model
+        - save model
+    - Test model
+    - Loop back if errors
+    - Then flask backent routes to serve the model
+    - Frontend to call routes and display detection
     - Research what comes next.
 Probably building the model, or formatting the data more.

 Progress: